rails/rails/guides/source/engines.md

 Finally, two files that are the assets for this resource are generated, `app/assets/javascripts/blorgh/posts.js` and `app/assets/javascripts/blorgh/posts.css`.
 You'll see how to use these a little later.

 By default, the scaffold styling is not applied to the engine as the engine's layout file, `app/views/blorgh/application.html.erb` doesn't load it.
-To make this apply, insert this line into the `&lt;head&gt;` tag of this layout:
+To make this apply, insert this line into the `<head>` tag of this layout:

 ```erb
 <%= stylesheet_link_tag "scaffold" %>